cyralinc/terraform-provider-cyral/docs/guides/setup_cp_and_deploy_sidecar.md

     monitoring_inbound_cidr = ["0.0.0.0/0"]

     # Set the parameters to access the private Cyral container
     # registry.
-These parameters can be found on the sidecar
+These parameters can be found in the sidecar
     # Terraform template downloaded from the UI.
+Use the
+    # commented values to locate the variables and copy the
+    # values from the downloaded template.
     container_registry = {
-      name         = "" # see container_registry in the downloaded template
+      name         = "" # container_registry
-      username     = "" # see container_registry_username in the downloaded template
+      username     = "" # container_registry_username
-      registry_key = "" # see container_registry_key in the downloaded template
+      registry_key = "" # container_registry_key
     }
   }
 }